pantelis/aiml-common/lectures/mdp/mdp-intro/_index.md

 1. Policy,
 2. Reward,
 3. Value function and
-4. Model of the environment (optionally).
+4. Model of the environment.

 These are obtained from the _dynamics_ of the _finite_ MDP process.